October 20, 2017

 I picked Robbie up at the airport.
-It is always a madhouse there and there is no where to pull over.
+It is always a madhouse at LAX and there is no where to pull over.
 You just have to jump in when you see your ride and go.
 I was looking for him and there he was, walking in front of my car.
 Finally!
-I couldn’t keep the smile of my face.
+I couldn’t keep the smile off my face.

 We had a two hour drive back.
 We were staying in a bed and breakfast a town over from me.